-Entering his seventh season, Derek Freeman has created a list of accomplishments that few other UCLA golf coaches can match.
+Entering his eighth season, Derek Freeman has compiled a list of accomplishments that few other UCLA golf coaches can match.
 He guided the Bruins to their second NCAA team title in 2008, mentored the only NCAA individual champion in UCLA history and has tutored two Jack Nicklaus Award winners and one Hogan Award recipient.

 In 2012-13, Freeman guided the Bruins to their 11th consecutive NCAA Championship berth after capturing the Tempe Regional, UCLA's third regional title during his tenure.
 The Bruins won three additional tournament titles during the regular season: the Stanford Classic match play crown at Cypress Point GC in October, the Gifford Collegiate Championship in November and the Amer Ari Invitational in February.

 In the classroom, the Bruins continued to shine under Freeman's leadership.
-Figueiredo earned GCAA All-Scholar honors for the second straight season, and he was joined on the All-Pac-12 Academic Team by seniors Bobby Lange and Widegren, junior Anton Arboleda, and sophomores Manav Shah, Jay Hwang, Matt Pinizzotto and Preston Valder.
+Figueiredo earned GCAA All-Scholar honors for the second straight season, and he was joined on the All-Pac-12 Academic Team by seniors Bobby Lange and Widegren, Arboleda, and sophomores Manav Shah, Hwang, Pinizzotto and Valder.

 In 2011, Freeman guided the Bruins to four tournament victories, including an NCAA Regional championship.
 As a freshman Cantlay won the NCAA West Regional individual title with a 54-hole total of 13-under par.
 He earned consensus 1st Team All-America honors, the Nicklaus Award and the Phil Mickelson Award as the nation's top freshman.
 He was also chosen as the Pac-10's Freshman and Player of the Year.